tanmay-pro/SimpleRA/README.md

 SOURCE <query_name>
 ```
 - Special command that takes in a file script from the data directory
-- file name should end in ".ra" indicating it's a query file
+- File name should end in ".ra," indicating it's a query file
 - File to be present in the data folder
-- Used in last phase of project

 ---

 ### Internals